How does Netflix license TV shows and movies?

 How does Netflix know which TV shows and movies I’ll enjoy?

 Netflix uses a variety of methods to help members find TV shows and movies they'll enjoy.
-Some methods are through the help of Netflix Ratings & Recommendations, others are less noticeable to our members.
+Some methods are through Netflix Ratings & Recommendations, others are less noticeable to our members.

 Netflix uses metrics like viewing and searching habits to help determine which TV shows and movies we suggest to members, and which TV shows and movies we may want to license or acquire in the future.